 Following this event, a Frequently Asked Questions (FAQs) section has been added to this webpage.

 Applicants were able to apply for a minimum grant of £200,000.
-Assessment of applications took place between December 2022 and February 2023 and the recommendations on applications received will be considered at the City Administration Committee at its meeting on 23rd March 2023.
+Assessment of applications took place between December 2022 and February 2023 and the recommendations on applications received were approved by the City Administration Committee at its meeting on 23rd March 2023.
 The report can be accessed here.
 Approved projects will commence from April 2023 and run until March 2025.